NCBI-Hackathons/TheHumanPangenome/MHC/benchmark_variant_callset/assembly/README.md

 # Assembly and Dipcall output

 ## Code
 The dipcall code was retrieved from https://github.com/lh3/dipcall/releases version v0.1 with GitHub commit 7746f33.
-We modify the https://github.com/lh3/dipcall/blob/master/run-dipcall#L40 by adding -z400,200 to increase mappability around MHC region
+We modify the https://github.com/lh3/dipcall/blob/master/run-dipcall#L40 by adding -z200000,10000 to increase mappability around MHC region.
+The same results are also archieve by changing -z to 20000,10000.
+The number of detected variants is reduced for parameters 200000,1000 200000,200 20000,200 and such number is reduced further for 2000,200 4000,200.
+Lower -z<int1> would reduce number of detected variant further.

 ## Operation